Can I still arrange a funeral?

 - Someone travelling to England to attend a funeral service from a non-exempt self-isolation country may still attend the funeral service within that isolation period but must take extra precautions.

-- A modest number of family and friends are permitted to attend the funeral service, limited to no more than 30 people, although this may be less where the venue layout requires it.
+- A modest number of family and close friends are permitted to attend the funeral service, limited to no more than 30 people, although this may be less where the venue layout requires it.

 - We’re unable to take prints for jewellery if the death is due to coronavirus.